tecunningham/tecunningham.github.io/_drafts/what-do-we-know-about-decision-making.md

 title: What do we know about Decision-Making
 ---

 # Benchmark model

 In economics we have a very clear benchmark model of decision-making.
 We assume that (1) people care only about consumption and leisure; (2) they discount the future exponentially; and (3) they take the expected value of uncertain outcomes:

 $$U(\{c_{t},l_{t}\}_{1}^{T})=E\left[\sum_{t=1}^{T}\delta^{t}\left(u(c_{t})+v(l_{t})\right)\right]$$

-This model has been built up from a series of proposals, over time, in how to model decision-making.In the 1870s the Marginalists proposed that we have diminishing values of different goods; in 1937 Samuelson proposed that we discount future consumption with an exponential discount factor; and in 1953 von Neumann and Morgenstern proposed that we value uncertain outcomes by the expectation of the utility of each individual outcome (reviving a proposal by Daniel Bernoulli from 1738).
-Unlike most models in psychology, this model has very clear predictions about many situations.
-We need only to measure the budget set (i.e., their tradeoff between consumption and leisure, now and in the future), and a few preference parameters (the discount factor $\delta$, and the curvature of $u(\cdot)$ and $v(\cdot)$).
+This has been built up over a century, as people proposed new ways to model decision-making: in the 1870s the Marginalists showed how to model diminishing values; in 1937 Samuelson showed how to model exponential discounting; and in 1953 von Neumann and Morgenstern showed how to model expectation of the utility of each individual outcome (reviving a proposal by Daniel Bernoulli from 1738).
+Unlike most models in psychology, this decision-making model has pretty clear predictions about many situations.
+We need only to measure the budget set (i.e., the tradeoff between consumption and leisure, now and in the future), and a few preference parameters (the discount factor $\delta$, and the curvature of $u(\cdot)$ and $v(\cdot)$), and we get an unambiguous prediction.
+We can use it to answer questions about tax, education, investment, all sorts of things.

 ## History of the benchmark model.